MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/cards-format.md

 ---

-### CodeBlock in Adaptive Cards
+## CodeBlock in Adaptive Cards

-Share code snippets as richly formatted Adaptive Cards in Teams chats, channels, and meetings with the `CodeBlock` element.
+The `CodeBlock` element enables you to share code snippets as richly formatted Adaptive Cards in Teams chats, channels, and meetings.
 Adaptive Cards with the `CodeBlock` element make the code snippet easy to read as the indentation, numbering, and syntax highlighting match the code's language.
 Additionally, you can add action buttons to view the code at its source or edit the code in integrated development environments (IDEs) such as Microsoft Visual Studio or Microsoft Visual Studio Code.

 The following screenshot shows an Adaptive Card with a code snippet: